johnno1962/injectionforxcode/README.md

 will connect to a server running inside Xcode during testing to receive commands to load bundles containing the code changes.

-Stop Press: Injection has been refactored and no longer has to convert your classes into categories in order for it to work so no changes are made to your class source.
+Stop Press: Injection now learns how to build files in your project using an "xcodebuild -dry-run" so you should no longer have to edit the bundle project to take into account header include paths.
 It works for OS X and iOS projects in the simulator and on the device (if you add an extra "run script" build phase as instructed.)

 A quick demonstration video/tutorial of Injection in action is available here: